Category Archives: COURSES

 If you have any questions please get in touch.
 I look forward to working with you and supporting your practice.

 As we await the arrival of summer the pandemic appears to be at bay, but only by giving way to new fronts of crisis, disinformation, struggle and resistance.
 Artists have been particularly impacted in the last two years and still reeling as we emerge into the new dystopian normal, so you’re not alone.
 Book a free advice session with Artquest One to One to discuss your practice and plans for the future – new dates in late May and early June will be posted soon.
-Continue reading 📌 Artquest One to One 🍒 Art+Critique Summer 2022
+Continue reading 📌 Artquest 1-to-1 🍒 Art+Critique

 📢 Outpost Online & Art+Critique 🍒🚀